 Guidelines and Policies

 The Archives of Head and Neck Surgery is the official scientific journal of the Brazilian Society for Head and Neck Surgery and the Latin American Federation of Societies of Head and Neck Surgery.
-It is a multidisciplinary journal published monthly online, every first Thursday and also online quarterly, forming a single volume every year.
+It is a multidisciplinary journal published monthly online, whose articles are published under continuous flow after their final edition, forming a single volume every year.
 Its aim is to make available original articles from authors all over the world, which have been approved for publication by the Editorial Board’s specialist reviewers.
 The articles published contain clinical and experimental information related to the anatomical segment of the head and neck and are of interest for the specialization of Head and Neck Surgery and related specializations and similar basic sciences.

 The journal adopts the Standard Requirements for Manuscripts Submitted to Biomedical Journals under the agreement of the International Committee of Medical Journal Editors.